supercollider/supercollider/testsuite/sclang/lpc/README_LPC_TESTS.md

 # How to run these tests

-1. Unzip test_output.zip, and place its four folders in this directory.
+1. Unzip test\_output.zip, and place its four folders in this directory.
 2. Add all the files in the /lpc directory to your SuperCollider class path (make sure you also have the UnitTest classes).
+3. Configure your class library so that only the core library, the UnitTest quark, and these test classes are compiled.
+This is very important: some non-core components such as AY.sc and the MathLib quark will affect parsing.
-3. Run the code in test_script.scd
+4. Run the code in test\_script.scd
-4. If there are any differences, they will be written to files in the corresponding directories, with the name matching the test specification plus a `_diff` suffix.
+5. If there are any differences, they will be written to files in the corresponding directories, with the name matching the test specification plus a `_diff` suffix.